Centreville Armory

 The Centreville Armory in Centreville, Maryland, is part of a series of Maryland National Guard armories built in the 1920s in principal towns in Maryland.
 The armories followed a standard design with a castle-like front housing offices and meeting spaces, backed by a large drill hall.

 The armory was listed on the National Register of Historic Places in 1985.

+The Centreville Armory was purchased by Wye River Upper School in 2010 and became the main campus of the independent co-educational day school for students with learning differences in 2014.